danya18511-star/CodeAlpha_NetworkSniffer/README.md

 | Size | `84B` | Total size of the IP packet in bytes |

-TCP / UDP Second Line
+TCP / UDP Second Line:

 For TCP and UDP packets, a second line shows port and service information: